superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/interfaces.rst

 SiteDocumentInterface
 ~~~~~~~~~~~~~~~~~~~~~

-This interface should be implemented by the classes representing current ``Site/Tenant`` in PHPCR tree.
+This interface should be implemented by the classes representing the current ``Site/Tenant`` in the PHPCR tree.